FAQ

 What are the eligibility requirements to participate in this program?

-• One or two team members of the business’s leadership team are available to participate in the program
+• One or two team members of the business’ leadership team are available to participate in the

-• The applicant must be early-stage business or small to medium enterprises (1-499 employees) and the business must be headquartered in southern Ontario
+• The applicant must be an early-stage business or Small to Medium Enterprise (1-499 employees),

 • Business must be incorporated (Ontario or federal)